 Show All Answers

-Under the base-rate system, every residential wastewater customer is charged a fixed operating fee of $23 per month, which helps to cover the cost of maintaining and operating SD1’s network of sewer pipes, pump stations and treatment plants 24 hours a day, 365 days a year; and a $7 environmental surcharge, which goes toward meeting the federal Clean Water Act requirements of mitigating sewer overflows by the year 2040.
+Under the base-rate system, every residential wastewater customer is charged a fixed operating fee per month, which helps to cover the cost of maintaining and operating SD1’s network of sewer pipes, pump stations and treatment plants 24 hours a day, 365 days a year; and an environmental surcharge, which goes toward meeting the federal Clean Water Act requirements of mitigating sewer overflows by the year 2040.
 The base rate includes 2 hundred cubic feet (HCF) (1,496 gallons) of wastewater treatment.
+View current rates and fees: https://www.sd1.org/DocumentCenter/View/74/SD1-Rates-and-Fees-PDF

-For wastewater treatment beyond that included in the base rate, customers will be charged an additional variable surcharge of $5.24 per hundred cubic feet (HCF).
+For wastewater treatment beyond that included in the base rate, customers will be charged an additional variable surcharge per hundred cubic feet (HCF).
+View current variable surcharge rates: https://www.sd1.org/DocumentCenter/View/74/SD1-Rates-and-Fees-PDF

 Water usage is determined by a "winter factor," which considers only average winter water usage.
 This ensures that SD1 does not charge customers for the treatment of water used for outdoor activities.
 Once your winter factor (e.g. 5 HCF) is established each May, you are billed for that amount of wastewater treatment all year.